zuplo/docs/docs/articles/limits.md

 ### Consumer Metadata and Tags

-- Consumer `metadata` - The JSON encoded object cannot be larger than 1kb.
+- Consumer `metadata` - The JSON encoded object can't be larger than 1kb.
 - Consumer `tags` - Each consumer is limited to 5 key value pair tags.

 ### API Key Management Operations